Hit and Run Attorney

 Hit and Run and No-Fault Benefits

 After a hit and run accident, or any auto accident, your first line of defense is a no-fault auto insurance policy.
-If you are an insured driver or have a family member with a policy, that auto insurer will cover your medical expenses, lost wages, and attendant care costs.
+If you are an insured driver or have a family member with a policy in your household, that auto insurer will cover your medical expenses, lost wages, and attendant care costs.

-As a pedestrian, bicyclist, or motorcycle rider, your hit and run attorney will file a no-fault claim can get even harder.
-When you file a claim for benefits, your auto insurer will likely claim that there was no accident involved at all.
+As a pedestrian, bicyclist, or motorcycle rider, you can face even higher hurdles when you file your no-fault claim.
+Your auto insurer will likely claim that there was no accident involved at all.
 You and your auto accident attorneys will need to use police reports, witness testimony, and accident reconstruction experts to prove that you are entitled to no-fault benefits at all.

 Serious Hit and Run Accidents Need Uninsured Motorist Coverage